FENECON Industrial XL Operating Instructions

 Residual risks:

-During maintenance work, troubleshooting and assembly activities, ensure that the product is switched off in a safe manner and secured against being switched on again.
-Improperly performed maintenance and servicing activities can have serious consequences for people, the environment and the product itself.
+• During maintenance work, troubleshooting and assembly activities, ensure that the product is switched off in a safe manner and secured against being switched on again.

-Before carrying out maintenance work on systems which could be under pressure or in which very hot/hazardous substances could still be present:
+Before carrying out maintenance/servicing work on systems which could be under pressure or in which very hot/hazardous substances could still be present:

 4. Switch off/disconnect loads.